mandalkiran/lit-element-lf/README.md

-## Basic Illustration of Understanding on Polymerjs Lit Element
+## Basic Illustration of Understanding on Polymerjs Lit Element And Micronaut with Oracle datasource

 Please make sure follow are achieved